Criteria and conditions

 Three-month time limit

 If the beneficiary fails to apply for family reunification within 3 months, they will have to apply for regular family reunification, meaning they will have to meet stricter requirements like a minimum income.
-To save this term the application should be filed timely, but it may be incomplete.
-The sponsor can complete the application once it is filed.
-However, after the sponsor receives a ‘rectification of omission’-letter stating what information and supporting documents are missing, the application must be completed within 4 weeks.
+[6] To secure/ safeguard this three-month-term the application should be filed timely, even if it is incomplete.
+An application can be completed after it has been filed.
+However, after the sponsor receives a ‘rectification of omission’ letter stating what information and supporting documents are missing, the application must be completed within 4 weeks.[7]

-In practice, there can be difficulties in applying for family reunification within the 3-month time limit due to misinformation or a high influx of asylum seekers, for example.
-According to UNHCR, imposing this term does not sufficiently take into account the specific situation of beneficiaries of international protection and the circumstances that have led to the separation of the family.[9]
+In practice, there can be difficulties in applying for family reunification within the three-month-time limit due to misinformation or a high influx of asylum seekers, and relocations between numerous accommodation centres.
+According to UNHCR, imposing this term does not sufficiently take into account the specific situation of beneficiaries of international protection and the circumstances that have led to the separation of the family.[14]
 UNHCR primarily recommends that no time limit for submission should be imposed.
-In case a time limit is maintained, the IND should adopt a flexible approach, such as allowing the sponsor to submit a partial application or timely notification which can be completed at a later stage.[10]
+In case a time limit is maintained, the IND should adopt a flexible approach, such as allowing the sponsor to submit a partial application or timely notification which can be completed at a later stage.[15]
+In the Dutch context this proposed flexible approach is being applied.

 Proof of identity and family ties